Shades of black: Black

 Black is a color, the perception of which is evoked by the total absence of light that stimulates any of the three types of color sensitive cone cells in the human eye and with very low brightness compared to the surroundings.
 A black visual stimulation will be void of hue and grayness.
 Black is the darkest possible color.

 Technical black varieties

-A black body is an idealized physical body that absorbs all incident electromagnetic radiation (regardless of frequency or angle of incidence).
-To the human eye, it seems black.